Muhabdhadi/widebot-assignment/README.md

 it has 3 components each has its responsibility.

-Users: display all lists of users
+Users: display all lists of users <br>
-user-modal: create or update users
+user-modal: create or update users <br>
-confirmation-modal: delete a user but display a confirmation popup first
+confirmation-modal: delete a user but display a confirmation popup first <br>

 **Users**: